mohammadgarmabi/tapsi-food-challenge/README.md

 # Tapsi-Food-Challenge

+## See docs folder for more details of bundleSize and performance

 ### Project Overview

 In this project, I utilized the following technologies to build an efficient and scalable frontend application: